We have a few of your questions answered here:

 - How long is each appointment?

-Generally we like to see you for 45 mins for your first appointment.
+Generally we like to see you for one hour for your first appointment.
 This gives us enough time to complete a full assessment, not only of your current injury but also your medical history and the way your body moves.
 Follow-up appointments are usually 30 mins.

 - What if I need to be referred for Radiology?